1 Bg 11-1972: The Universal Form

 > vision can also see like Arjuna.

-> form, and this description was unknown to everyone
+> form.
+Although this description was unknown to everyone

-> after this incidence; those who are actually divine can see
+> after this incident.
+Those who are actually divine can see

 > the universal form of the Lord.
 But one cannot be divine